By Carson Tate on December 2, 2020

-*This article was originally published on McGraw-Hill Business Blog on October 14, 2020.
+*This article was originally published in the McGraw-Hill Business Blog on October 14, 2020.

 Work has fundamentally and radically changed.
 Now is the time to rethink the framework of your relationship with your employer.
 It is a social contract and both parties are responsible for the vitality of the relationship.
 Identify what you require now to be professionally fulfilled, engaged and happy at work.
 And, define the meaning in your work.